KhiopsML/khiops-doc/docs/api-docs/kdic/hash-map-rules.md

 Builds a hash map of `Categorical` values from keys and values in a table.
 In case of duplicate keys in the table, only the first matching value is kept.
+Both vectors in the operands must contain only literal values (no variables or rules).

 ## ValueAtKeyC